dzgon/pset1/README.md

--Uses multiple imbedded "for loops" to recursivly print the pyramid +Prints spaces (" ") to help align the bricks ("#")
+-Uses multiple imbedded "for loops" to recursivly print the pyramid
+  + Prints spaces (" ") to help align the bricks ("#")

-  +Spaces follow a pattern where each successive line requires a number of spaces equal to the (height - 1 - line#) where line starts at 0
+  + Spaces follow a pattern where each successive line requires a number of spaces equal to the (height - 1 - line#) where line starts at 0

-  +Bricks follow a pattern where each successive line requires a number of bricks equal to the (line# + 1) where line starts at 0
+  + Bricks follow a pattern where each successive line requires a number of bricks equal to the (line# + 1) where line starts at 0

-  +Used an additional "for loop" to statically add 2 spaces between the two brick layers for each row
+  + Used an additional "for loop" to statically add 2 spaces between the two brick layers for each row

-  +Used the same brick algorithm before and after the static 2 spaces to achieve the full pyramid shape
+  + Used the same brick algorithm before and after the static 2 spaces to achieve the full pyramid shape